Struggling to Adapt

 The swamp was stretching on, further to the right of her, but she was going to return to the starting room now, along its other side.
 Maybe there would be some loot lying around for picking, or another prisoner who wouldn't die when she saved them?

-After some cautious walk she noticed a wide channel running through a huge arch in a tall rock formation, curving to the right.
-Tht towering rock wall seemed to recede here, forming a hidden valley.
+After some cautious walk she noticed a wide channel running through a huge arch in a rock formation, curving to the right.

 "Let's say south is the direction I took the first look in, when I just came outside."
 Shantae mumbled under her breath slogging down the channel, which was growing deeper.
-"Then the starting room, those tall mountains and the second fortress would be to the north of the swamp and the first fortress with the boss tower further to the south, and the edge of that vast emptiness runs roughly east to west."
+"Then the starting room would be to the north of the swamp, the first fortress with the boss tower to the east, that lone crag to the west and the edge of that vast emptiness runs roughly south to north."
 She slowed to a crawl, not wanting to get bootfuls of blood.
-"While I am now sort of on the southern side of the swamp.
+"While I am facing... south, I think.
 Hmm, it seems there's an opening ahead...
 Whoa, a whole lake of blood?
 Sheesh, they even got a pier with a dory tied to it.
-I'd better go the upper way, who knows how deep this lake gets and I got no desire go take a swim in blood."
+I'd better go the upper way, who knows how deep this lake gets.
+I got no desire go take a swim in blood."

 The channel had, indeed, opened into a small lake as soon as it was out of the natural stone arch.
 The lake was surrounded by jungle, a wooden house standing at the far shore.
 No monsters were visible from here.
 This looked promising!